How to Avoid Ecommerce Payment Failures and Keep Revenue Flowing

 Why pay attention to payment failures?

-The damage of payment failures to your business is multi-layered.
+The potential damage is multi-layered.
 An obvious downfall is the loss of incremental—and cumulative— sales.
-In addition, payment failures can negatively impact the long-term reputation of your brand.
-And, it can be an incredibly expensive, and arduous process to rebuild and recover.
+In turn, payment failures can negatively impact the long-term reputation of your brand.
+And, it can be an incredibly expensive and arduous process to rebuild and recover.

-Bottom line: Online stores that are able to reduce the number of failed transactions will consequently increase sales and customer satisfaction.
+Bottom line: Online stores that are able to prevent as many failed payments as possible will ultimately increase sales as well as customer satisfaction.

 There are so many details and variables among customers and payments processing that it’s unlikely your business can achieve 100% success.
-However, there is much you can learn about payment failures in broad terms as well as from examining the specific payment failures within your business.
+However, there is much you can learn about payment failures in broad terms as well as about the specific ways payments fail within your business.

-Popularity of ecommerce and the ease in which most online transactions occur these days suggests that online payments is a simple process.
-On the contrary, online payments is a complex process involving a series of orchestrated steps among the cardholder, merchant, acquirer, and issuing bank.
-One glitch in the payment system can cause a cascade of errors that eventually hamper the complete transfer or exchange of money between the two parties involved.
-Each time a failed transaction occurs, the security and privacy of online shoppers are compromised and the customer’s valuable time and money are wasted.
+On the contrary, completing online payments requires a complex process involving a series of orchestrated steps among the cardholder, merchant, acquirer, and issuing bank.
+One glitch in the payment system can cause a cascade of errors that eventually hamper the complete transfer or exchange of money between the parties involved.
+Each time a failed transaction occurs, the security and privacy of online shoppers are compromised, and the customer’s valuable time is wasted.

 When examining payment failures, we can begin to see that challenges generally fall into one or more of the following areas: